AI

 The common thread?
 Technical success with business failure.
 The AI worked exactly as designed.
 It just didn’t create value anyone cared about.

-Worse, 30% of CIOs admit they don’t know what success metrics their AI pilots should achieve.
-They’re running expensive experiments without defining what they’re testing for.
+Worse, fewer than 20% of enterprises actually track defined KPIs for their AI initiatives - yet tracking KPIs is the strongest predictor of bottom-line impact.
+They are running expensive experiments without defining what they are testing for.
 This connects to why AI readiness assessments often miss the mark - organizations check technical boxes without understanding what business outcomes matter.

 The value-first ai pilot program methodology